Enable nitpicky mode for docs building

 sphinx-build -n -W doesn't treat warnings which come from nitpicky mode as errors, Sphinx upstream issue is filed.
 So if currently warning doesn't result in an error and build succeeds, please, fix it anyway.

-#6 Updated by ttereshc about 2 years ago
+#6 Updated by ttereshc over 2 years ago

 - Class attributes in docstrings for models.